 Graduate Supervision

-Students in thesis-based graduate programs conduct their own research under the guidance of a supervisor.
-The supervisory relationship is a foundation of graduate education, particularly in the doctoral-stream programs.
+In thesis-based graduate programs, students actively engage in independent research guided by a supervisor.
+This supervisory relationship is important to graduate education, particularly in doctoral-stream programs.

 Student & Faculty Resources

-The School of Graduate Studies published detailed information on graduate supervision, including where to seek assistance when challenges arise.
+The School of Graduate Studies (SGS) provides detailed information on graduate supervision.

 Resources for Students: